MillenniumMachines/millenniummachines.github.io/docs/milo_2.0/manual/chapters/110_table_and_spindle.md

 # Spindle mount and final sub-assemblies

 !!! note
-    Text adapted from the Milo V2 assembly manual export.
-Diagrams from the official PDF will be added under `manual/img/` when assets are available.
+    Text extracted with `pdftotext -layout` from **MiloV2-Manual.pdf** (bundled with the Milo V2 repository).
+Diagrams from the PDF will be added under `manual/img/` when assets are available.

 ## Table supports